parisni/weblog/posts/loading-postgres-from-sqoop.rst

 .. type: text

 PostgreSQL and Hadoop are complementary technologies.
 PostgreSQL outperforms Hadoop to retrieve small amount of information from multiple tables.
-Haddop outperforms PostgreSQL to transform multiple tables into simplfied and aggregated tables.
+Hadoop outperforms PostgreSQL to transform multiple tables into simplfied and aggregated tables.
 So, how to load PostgreSQL efficiently from Hadoop ?